MeanyLodge/History/Run/Nose.md

 Continuation of the Nose steeply down to [Psychopath](/Run/Psychopath).
 A fall here is known as "blowing the nose." <sup>[nw][]</sup>

-[nw]: Names-Walt "Meany Names by Walter Little, 1984"
+[nw]: /Names-Walt "Meany Names by Walter Little, 1984"
-[n9]: Names-2009 "Meany Names, by Brian Thompson & Emilio Marasco"
+[n9]: /Names-2009 "Meany Names, by Brian Thompson & Emilio Marasco"